rault/rails-backbone-example/README.md

 Let's get started...
 ---

-Let's say you've taken a contract to build an online order entry system for a company called __Spatula Emporium__.
-They intend on hiring a designer later as part of their re-branding campaign (*spatula sales never recovered from the 2008 housing market crash*) so your job is to provide a web application with all the logic and plumbing in place without any need for graphics or style.
+You've taken a contract to build an online order entry system for a company called __Spatula Emporium__.
+They intend on hiring a designer later as part of their re-branding campaign (*spatula sales still haven't recovered from the 2008 housing market crash*) so your job is to provide a web application with all the logic and plumbing in place without any need for graphics or style.
 They also eventually want mobile apps that work off the API that you build.
 That will be a separate initiative.
 For now you'll need to provide the framework.

 ###### Note: I won't be covering things like user or API authentication.
 This will only cover the basics of Rails and Backbone.js combined.